bespoken/bespoken-docs/end-to-end/guide.md

 permalink: /end-to-end/guide/
 ---

-# Complete Guide to End-to-end Testing
+# Complete Guide to Functional Testing
 ## Overview
-Bespoken End-to-end Test Scripts make it easy for anyone to write automated tests for Alexa and Google Assistant.
+Bespoken Functional Test Scripts make it easy for anyone to write automated tests for Alexa and Google Assistant.

 The syntax is based on YAML, and is meant to be easy to read and write.
 [Learn more about YAML syntax here](http://yaml.org/spec/1.2/spec.html#Preview).